Winter Term 1,

 Final exam will be held in LSK 201 at 3:30-6:00pm on Dec 2.
 No calculator, note or

 formula sheet is allowed.
 You must use compass and straightedge for construction problems.
-You can find the description of the materials covered and some practice problems for the final exam.
+You can find the description of the materials covered and some practice problems with partial solution for the final exam.

 You can download Midterm 2 and its solution here.